Mapple: A Domain-Specific Language for Mapping Distributed Programs: Introduction

 A major limitation of existing mapping interface designs is their low-level nature and lack of abstraction, which exposes users to the complexity and intricacies of the underlying runtime system.
-These interfaces are often tightly coupled with the runtime, making them difficult to use, especially for application developers unfamiliar with their internals.
-For instance, defining a new mapper in the Chapel framework~\cite{chamberlain2007parallelchapel} requires implementing 19 functions according to 33 pages of documentation~\cite{chamberlain2010user,chamberlain2011authoring}.
+These interfaces are often tightly coupled with the runtime, making them difficult to use, especially for application developers unfamiliar with runtime internals.
+For instance, defining a new mapper in the Chapel framework~\cite{chamberlain2007parallelchapel} requires implementing 19 functions according to 33 pages of documentation~\cite{chamberlain2010user,chamberlain2011authoring}; the Legion mapping interface has more user-implementable callbacks \cite{bauer2012legion}.

-In this work, we introduce \name{}, a new mapping interface design. \name{} provides a high-level abstraction that hides low-level runtime details while still exposing performance-critical mapping decisions.
+In this work, we introduce \name{}, a domain-specific language for mapping distributed applications. \name{} provides a high-level abstraction that hides low-level runtime details while still exposing performance-critical mapping decisions.
 Compared to the original interface, \name{} reduces code size by \locreduction{} without sacrificing performance (see~\Cref{sec:result:locreduction}).

-The core challenge in any mapping interface targeting distributed applications is to determine how a multi-dimensional \emph{iteration space}, defined by the algorithm's logical loop structure, maps onto a multi-dimensional \emph{processor space}, defined by the machine's hierarchical architecture (e.g., a cluster of \( n \) nodes with \( m \) GPUs per node).
+A core challenge in any mapping interface targeting distributed applications is to determine how a multi-dimensional \emph{task space}, defined by the algorithm's set of tasks to execute, maps onto a multi-dimensional \emph{processor space}, defined by the machine's hierarchical architecture (e.g., a cluster of \( n \) nodes with \( m \) GPUs per node).
 This mapping process is directly responsible for the amount of data movement across processors, which is a key factor in achieving high performance on distributed systems.
-This challenge is compounded by the fact that these two spaces often differ in dimensionality, making the task of writing an effective mapping inherently complex.
+This challenge is compounded by the fact that these two spaces often differ in dimensionality, making writing an effective mapping inherently complex.